ECouncil Leadership Positions

 The Vice-President shall perform the duties of the President in the absence of the President, act as Parliamentarian, administer new representative training, and be responsible for the effective coordination and functioning of the Engineers’ Council’s committees, reporting to the President thereon.
-The Vice-President is also responsible for tracking volunteer hours.
+The Vice-President’s primary role shall be operating volunteer hours for organizations.

 The primary duty of the Expo Coordinators shall be to coordinate the Engineering Expo in conjunction with Engineering Career Services.
 The Expo Coordinators shall also be available to work on service projects for the College of Engineering or Knowlton School of Architecture or other special projects, and to assist the above officers with their duties.

-Provide quality programming for Ohio State engineering students as an Events Co-Director.
-Examples of events you will plan and execute include The Student Organization Awards Banquet, E-Council Activities Fair, and ArchE Week.
-For ArchE Week, you will use your creativity, leadership, and organizational skills to collaborate with E-Council President to plan, oversee, and market the weeklong event.
-You will also serve as the liaison between the various engineering student organizations.
-While contributing your leadership talents, you will have opportunities to interface with the Dean of Engineering, employers, and alumni.
-Candidates with abilities in logistics, planning, marketing, and collaboration are encouraged to apply.
+Provide quality programming for Ohio State engineering students.
+Examples of events the committee should plan and execute include The Student Organization Awards Banquet, ECouncil Activities Fair, and ArchE Week.
+For ArchE Week, the committee shall use creativity, leadership, and organizational skills to collaborate with E-Council President to plan, oversee, and market the weeklong event.
+The Events Committee is also head of planning engaging activities for students, hosted by Engineers’ Council.